learningmatter-mit/PoTS/README.md

 - **Optional (but recommended):** A `POTCAR` file for `VASP` runs, which will be sorted alphabetically alongside the `POSCAR`.

+Note: `POTCAR` files are not distributed with this repository due to `VASP` licensing restrictions.
+Users should generate or provide their own `POTCAR` when preparing inputs for `VASP` calculations.
+The `PoTS` code automatically triggers the atom-sorting check against the `POSCAR` file as soon as a file named `POTCAR` is present in the working directory.

 Then execute:

     python ../../scripts/run.py